Klipper3d/klipper/docs/Config_Changes.md

 # Changes

+20201218: Rotary delta and polar printers must now specify a `gear_ratio` for their rotary steppers, and they may no longer specify a `step_distance` parameter.
+See the
+[config reference](Config_Reference.md#stepper) for the format of the new gear_ratio paramter.

 20201213: It is not valid to specify a Z "position_endstop" when using "probe:z_virtual_endstop".
 An error will now be raised if a Z "position_endstop" is specified with "probe:z_virtual_endstop".